Homemade Jumbo Cinnamon Rolls….The Easy Way shows you a completely new cut-and-roll technique making your favorite sweet treat.

 - A rolling pin that is comfortable for you to use.
 Here’s the rolling pin that I adore!
 I love how I can use it with one hand while feeling my dough with the other hand to see where I need to roll it out next.

-Once I discovered how this particular type of rolling pin makes rolling out any type of dough so much easier and quicker, I got a couple of them to have on hand and never looked back. ? - For cutting the dough into long strips to roll up, I’ve found a pizza cutter makes this job slick as a whistle and so fast.
+Once I discovered how this particular type of rolling pin makes rolling out any dough so much easier and quicker, I got a couple of them to have on hand and never looked back. ? - For cutting the dough into long strips to roll up, I’ve found a pizza cutter makes this job slick as a whistle and so fast.

-More Favorite Recipes to Enjoy –
+More Favorite Recipes to Enjoy

 - Cherry Cream Cheese Breakfast Danish (made from crescent roll dough)